pskopnik/lsdf-checksum/docs/design.md

  * `id` (`bigint(20) unsigned`) - Auto increment id, primary key.
+ * `rand` (`double`) - Random double.
+Some queries use this for ordering to ensure a uniform distribution of files (with regards to return order).
+    Thus, a secondary index should be created on this column.
  * `path` (`varbinary(4096)`) - The path of the file.
 The path must be relative to the root of the checksumming process but begins with a slash.
     This column is used as a `JOIN ON` column, thus a secondary index should